×

 • 58.0% of homicides involve both drug use and dealing.

-Individuals who buy street drugs are victimized daily by unscrupulous dealers.
-Their fentanyl-laced drugs cause thousands of overdose deaths that should be included in the drug-related homicide statistics.
+Individuals who buy street drugs are victims of unscrupulous dealers.
+Their fentanyl-laced drugs cause thousands of overdose deaths.
+These deaths that should be part of the drug-related homicide statistics.

 Costs of Drug-Related Crime